Functions#

 the bitmask.

-- value_get_caps(value: Value) Caps #
+- value_get_caps(value: Value) Caps#

 Gets the contents of

-will not be modified, therefore the caller must take one before getting rid of thevalue
+value.
+The reference count of the returnedCapswill not be modified, therefore the caller must take one before getting rid of thevalue.- Parameters:

 value – a GValue initialized to GST_TYPE_CAPS